ujamii/fs_media_gallery/Documentation/Configuration/ExtensionManager/Index.rst

 """""""""""""""""""""""""

 Clears the cache of the album after a file change.
 Set on false by default due that the cache will be cleared multiple times if more files will be added.
-Make sure `TCEMAIN.clearCacheCmd` is set as this value is used to define what cache should be cleared.
+Make sure "`TCEMAIN.clearCacheCmd`" is set as this value is used to define what cache should be cleared.

 For more info about possible values see  `Docs » Page TSconfig » ->TCEMAIN <https://docs.typo3.org/typo3cms/TSconfigReference/PageTsconfig/TCEmain/Index.html#clearcachecmd>`_.